 We utilised a 5% threshold based on our professional judgement, noting it is within the range of commonly acceptable thresholds.
+Our audit focused on where the Group made subjective judgements; for example, significant accounting estimates involving assumptions and inherently uncertain future events.
+We performed:

-- specific audit procedures over significant risks and financially significant balances of the Medibank Health segment. - Reliance on automated processes and controls pwc
+- an audit of the financially significant component of the Group, being the Health Insurance segment. - specific audit procedures over significant risks and financially significant balances of the Medibank Health segment.